cynth0s/Claude-Code-Harness-Mods/README.md

 Paste the pathname into the claude code command below Run it in whatever directory your instance of choice is in (I prefer C:\) Enjoy fully modded cc without the intrusive system reminders and system prompt
+Optional: Install GoMono and replace your terminal font with it

 ## Install Commands